 As well as ensuring suppliers offer extra support during the Coronavirus outbreak, the government also offers a number of schemes to help people who might struggle with their energy bills in general.

-Government initiatives like the Warm Home Discount and Winter Fuel Payment can help towards energy bills, while the new Green Homes Grant aims to help make homes more energy efficient to cut bills in the long term.
+Government initiatives like the Warm Home Discount and Winter Fuel Payment can help towards energy bills.
 Use our interactive tool to find out more about these schemes and which ones you could be eligible for: